kontena/kontena/docs/using-kontena/stats.md

 ## Where to collect stats?

 It is completely up to the user to select which systems to use to collect and view the statistics.
-Only requirement is that it can collect the stats with StatsD protocol.
+The only requirement is that it can collect the stats with StatsD protocol.

-We at Kontena have been using very succesfully [influxdata](https://influxdata.com/) stack to collect and aggregate statistics.
+We at Kontena have been very succesfully using [influxdata](https://influxdata.com/) stack to collect and aggregate statistics.

 There is also a ready made plugin in the making to easily create and control influxdata based statistics collection service with Kontena.
-We hope to release that in coming months.
+We hope to release that in the coming months.